cscart/docs/en/developer_guide/addons/compatibility/adapting_4114_to_4115.rst

 Common changes
 ==============

-* A context menu has been added to the View orders page and the **Customers** page.
-All tools that involve selecting multiple elements and working with them, have been moved from GearButton to the **Actions** section of the new menu.
-GearButton now has only general tools that are not linked to any specific elements.
-(For example, importing eBay orders).
+* A context menu has been added to the **View orders** page and the **Customers** page.
+All tools that involve selecting multiple elements and working with them, have been moved from the GearButton to the **Actions** section of the new menu.
+The GearButton now has only general tools that are not linked to any specific elements (for example, importing eBay orders).

 * If you previously added some tool to work with selected items using the ``'[dir_name]:list_tools'`` hook, now to add an item to the **Actions** menu you should use: